Pages

 followed by the name of the param.

-// src/pages/posts/$slug.page.tsx
+// app/pages/posts/$slug.page.tsx

 import { PageProps } from "@twofold/framework/types";